-An Interview With Karen gosling from Relationship Counselling Gold Coast
+An Interview With Karen Gosling from Marriage Counselling Gold Coast

 In this Gold Coast Counsellor Test Drive interview, Karen Gosling answers some common questions about her, her counselling practice, and the tools and techniques she uses in her counselling sessions.